pyeventsourcing/eventsourcing/docs/topics/process.rst

 Kahn Process Networks are determinate systems.
 If a system of process applications happens to involve processes that are not determinate, the system as a whole will not be determinate, and could be described in more general terms as "dataflow" or "stream processing".
-However, in these cases, it may help that other components are determinate.
+However, in these cases, it may help that some components are determinate.